service84-io/download-dependencies-gradle-plugin/README.md

 This library is available from Maven Central with more information at https://mvnrepository.com/artifact/io.service84.downloaddependencies/io.service84.downloaddependencies.gradle.plugin

+TODO make this available on the Gradle Plugin Portal

 ## Build
 This is a Java 11 project that builds best with Gradle 6.3